 Recreativo continued playing invitational games over the next few years, facing groups of Britons working or docked in Spain, but also new Spanish clubs being formed as football mania swept over the country.

-Eventually local tournaments were formed in the Andalusian area, and Recre won several cups before the turn of the century.
+Eventually, local tournaments were formed in the Andalusian area, and Recre won several cups before the turn of the century.

 Unfortunately for Recreativo fans, aside from short stints in the first and second divisions over the years, the last in primera coming in the 2008/9 season, those early triumphs were the highlight.

-By no means world beaters, Recreativo de Huelva are no Barcelona or Madrid but they are older than both, started a Spanish love affair with football that remains to this day, and will always have a footprint in the history of Spanish football.
+By no means world beaters, Recreativo de Huelva is no Barcelona or Madrid but they are older than both, started a Spanish love affair with football that remains to this day, and will always have a footprint in the history of Spanish football.

 But Recreativo isn’t the only British connection to Spanish football.